rizki96/tcelery-req-handler/README.md

     * tcelery_async_routes(uri_path, get_tasks=[], post_tasks=[], put_tasks=[], delete_tasks=[], handler=None)

-        routes that will trigger celery tasks, default behaviour is tornado handler won't wait for executed task, it will do fire and forget the tasks process
+        routes that will trigger celery tasks, default behaviour is tornado handler won't wait for executed task, it will do "fire and forget" the tasks process
         - uri_path : tornado uri
         - get_tasks : tasks list that will be triggered by http get method
         - post_tasks : tasks list that will be triggered by http post method